jito-foundation/restaking/docs/restaking/accounts.md

     NCN -.->|Opts in| Vault
 ```

-#### Operator Vault Ticket
+## 2.4.
+OperatorVaultTicket Account

-This ticket represents the relationship between an Operator and a Vault.
-It is created by the Operator to opt in to work with a Vault.
+This account represents the relationship between an Operator and a Vault.

+Key details:
+- Created by the Operator
+- Indicates the Operator's opt-in to work with a specific Vault
+- The Operator `vault_admin` can opt-in and opt-out of a Vault at any time.

 ```mermaid
 graph TD